-Our choice is the Chamber pillow from Downlite – which is commonly found in numerous hotels throughout the country such as Hyatt, Bellagio, Hard Rock, and many others.
+Our choice is the Chamber pillow from Downlite – which is common in hotels throughout the country such as Hyatt, Bellagio, Hard Rock, and many others.

 Chamber pillows have “chambers” inside.
-The outer two chambers are filled with goose down to provide a soft plush outer surface, and an inner chamber filled with a down and feather blend to provide support.
+The outer two chambers are goose down to provide a soft plush outer surface, and an inner chamber with a down/feather blend to provide support.

-There’s just one more item left on our list.
+There’s just one more item then, left on our list.

 The bath towels are one of the main items within your vacation rental that provide a lot of direct skin contact.
 Providing awesome towels is an understated, yet very effective way to evoke a luxurious tone.